Train Valley: Gameplay

 The player needs to build railways in order to connect cities.
 Rails are cheap, except when demolishing houses or other objects.
 In each level, the player must use railway tracks to connect the different stations on the map to transfer materials between stations, having to manage increasing traffic by constructing crossroads and switches.
 The main objective of each level is to deliver each train to its destination without going bankrupt, but every level also has three advanced objectives, such as "do not stop trains" or "do not destroy tracks".
-There are 4 chapters in the base game – Europe (in the time period of 1830–1980), America (1840–1960), USSR (1880–1980) and Japan (1900–2020), with a fifth, Germany (1880–2020), as downloadable content (DLC).
+There are 4 chapters in the base game – Europe (in the time period of 1830–1980), America (1840–1960), USSR (1880–1980) and Japan (1900–2020), with a fifth, Germany (1830–2020), as downloadable content (DLC).
 All chapters have 6 levels, for a total of 24 levels, plus 6 more in the Germany DLC, bringing the total number of levels to 30.

 Development

-Flazm's first railroad game, called Railway Valley, was developed by Alexey Davydov in 2008.
+Flazm's first railroad game, called Railway Valley, was developed by Alexey Davydov in 2008, inspired by an older game called Shortline.
 Four years later, two sequels, Railway Valley 2 and Railway Valley Missions, were released.
 They were downloaded 15 million times.

 Development for Train Valley started in April 2012.
 At the end of 2013 they showed the game at game conferences and collected user feedback.
 In November 2014 the game became the winner in the "Family Friendly Game" category at Casual Connect Belgrade.
 During the Steam Greenlight campaign in August 2014, they got support from over 10,000 players.
 They then added a new sandbox mode, without money or time limits.

-Train Valley entered Steam Early Access on May 9, 2015, and was fully released on September 16, 2015.
+Train Valley entered Steam Early Access on May 7, 2015, and was fully released on September 16, 2015.